 - 2 teaspoons vanilla extract

-Whisk together the flour, baking soda, and salt.
+- Whisk together the flour, baking powder, baking soda, cornflour, and salt.
 Set aside.

 - Whisk together the coconut oil and sugar until combined.
 Add the egg and vanilla, and whisk until combined.